 What to Expect at Your Office Visit

-Your health care provider will examine you.
-Your provider will also ask about your itching.
+Your provider will examine you.
+You'll also be asked about the itching.
 Questions may include when it began, how long it has lasted, and whether you have it all the time or only at certain times.
 You may also be asked about medicines you take, whether you have allergies, or if you have been ill recently.

 Legat FJ, Weisshaar E, Fleischer AB, Bernhard JD, Cropley TG.
 Pruritus and dysesthesia.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 Philadelphia, PA: Elsevier; 2018:chap 6.